mitmedialab/rr_interaction/README.md

   any speech entrained to during the session (i.e., how much did we have to adjust the robot's speech to match the participant's).
 If the duration factor is 0, then no speech was detected.
+- total_questions_asked: The total number of questions the robot asked the participant.
+- total_prompts_used: The total number of prompts that were used during the questions.
+This indicates whether the participant "timed out" a lot when being asked questions (or whether the ASR was bad at picking up their speech...)
+- total_prompts_available: The total number of prompts available for all the questions, regardless of how many actually got played (some questions have more prompts available than others).
+- total_max_attempts_hit: the total number of times the participant timed out for the entire question and reached the max number of tries to answer.
+- questions: A dictionary with four lists, one each for prompts_used, prompts_available, max_attempt_hit, and response latencies (which is a list of lists, where each sub-list contains the latencies for each response to a given question).
+These lists contain the aforementioned data for each question asked, so we can analyze later whether the number of timeouts, prompts needed, or response latencies changed over the session.

 These log files are used to personalize later sessions for individual participants.

+The entrainment and question/prompt values are used to compute the participant's exuberance during the session for the purpose of exuberance entrainment (see below for more details).

 As mentioned above, when you run `gen_next_session_config.py`, an aggregate performance log containing the performance for all participants for all